TMoore89/ENSEKTest/TestResponses.md

 Acceptance Criteria:
-Given I have followed any of the information links ("About", "About us" and "Find out more") When I peruse the imformation presented
+Given I have followed any of the information links ("About", "About us" and "Find out more") When I peruse the information presented
 Then the same information is presented for all 3 pages

 Note:
 - If there are further leaps to the information page as there are currently for About and About us, then this should also function and be identical
     </details>

-Defect 3:
+### Defect 3:
   <details>
   <summary>The contact screen loads an image with incorrect spelling</summary>
 Description: